magento/devdocs/src/guides/v2.2/extension-dev-guide/routing.md

 ## Declaring the new route as Page Type

-After creating a new route `routing/index/index`, it's a good practice to give more control on it for the admin.
+After creating a new route `routing/index/index`, it is a good practice to give more control on it for the admin.
 By creating a new `Page Type`, the admin can manage the content of this page using widgets.

 Defining a new page type: